arvidn/libtorrent/docs/manual.rst

  * The fast resume data will be more likely to be usable, regardless of crashes or out of date data, since pieces won't move around.

- * Can be used with the filter files feature.
+ * Can be used with prioritizing files to 0.

 compact allocation
 ------------------